Check php-fpm-status

 WARN or CRIT on queue usage over certain thresholds (default 80/90%)

-WARN or CRIT if numer of slow queries is over certain thresholds (default 1/100)
+WARN or CRIT if number of slow queries is over certain thresholds (default 1/100)

 Perfdata / Metrics